-We saw how change leaders helped their organizations leverage disruption during the pandemic to drive a sense of urgency for easier change enablement.
+We saw how change leaders helped their organizations use disruption during the pandemic to drive a sense of urgency for increased change enablement.
 Here are the lessons we learned.

-Change professionals identify and create urgency for organizational change.
+Change enablement professionals identify and create urgency for organizational change.
 We help people understand why they need to change behaviors within a specific timeframe because people support organizational change when they can relate to it and understand the urgency.
-The turning point between resisting and supporting a change is when people recognize the WIIFM (What’s in it for me?).

-Aligning people with a change and gaining their support for it is key to its success.
-COVID-19 created an urgency that people immediately related to, understood and supported.
-Because of this, people instantly aligned and engaged with the necessary changes.
-They wanted to learn more about what it meant to them and their world.
+Aligning people with a change and gaining their support is vital to a successful transition.
+COVID-19 created an urgency that people immediately reacted to and began to adapt based on their specific areas, workplace roles and requirements.
+Because of this, many people instantly engaged with the necessary changes.
+They wanted to learn more about what it meant for them and their world.
 Change and business leaders jumped in to help support this desire for knowledge and action.

-We realized three beneficial outcomes from the urgency and alignment that occurred during the peak of the pandemic:
+We realized three beneficial change enablement outcomes from the urgency and alignment that occurred during the peak of the pandemic:

 - Leader communication cadences were more frequent and imbued with a novel empathetic and real tone.